mruby/mruby/doc/guides/compile.md

 ### Preallocated Symbols

-By far, preallocate symbols are highly compatible with the previous versions, so we expect you won't see any problem with them.
+By far, preallocated symbols are highly compatible with the previous versions, so we expect you won't see any problem with them.
 But just in case you face any issue, you can disable preallocated symbols by specifying `conf.disable_presym`.